Confidential

 D&O Board has AI oversight with quarterly reporting, but execution gaps (no bias audit, no legal review gate) may create failure-to-supervise exposure for directors and officers.

 Reg.
 Exposure Confirm coverage for EEOC and FTC actions targeting algorithmic decision-making.
-Regulatory AI enforcement is accelerating - existing regulatory defense triggers may not capture AI-specific proceedings.
+Regulatory AI enforcement is accelerating - existing investigation and enforcement trigger language may not capture AI-specific proceedings.

 Required Follow-Up Questions